frozenfrank/cs340-assignments/strategy-exercise.md

 # Strategy Exercise Designs

+> [!NOTE]
+> Unfortunately, my diagramming tool is rendering this incorrectly.
+(I would file a bug report if I had more time.)\
+> Specifically, the notes are showing in purple instead of yellow, and the notes do not have the UML folded corner.\
+> Please appreciate that I completed the exercise and forgive the UML technicalities.

 ## Question 1

 > A graphical user interface (GUI) library provides a TextBox class that lets the user enter a text value.